 4. Negotiate terms

-‘The Bank Doctor’ Neil Slonim reminds business owners credit decisions including the terms and conditions the lender is prepared to offer are largely automated and based on data such as bank account statements, accounting records and other inputs such as credit ratings.
+‘The Bank Doctor’ Neil Slonim reminds business owners that credit decisions including the terms and conditions the lender is prepared to offer are largely automated and based on data such as bank account statements, accounting records and other inputs such as credit ratings.

 “Despite the highly automated process there may still be the capacity for you to negotiate terms and conditions, depending on the size and quality of your loan and the keenness of the lender to win your business,” he says.